packit/packit.dev/content/docs/packit-service.md

 So whenever you run into a flake or feel like you want to retrigger, just type that comment into the PR and enjoy some fine, fresh builds.

-The standard requirements for permissions still apply, so if you see this message
+The requirements stated in the [previous section](#requirements-for-running-packit-service-jobs) apply, so if you see this message

     Only users with write or admin permissions to the repository can trigger Packit-as-a-Service

-it means the author of the pull request does not have commit access to the repository so the build cannot be scheduled.
+it means the author of the pull request does not have write access to the repository so the build cannot be scheduled.
 This is a perfect case for maintainers of the repository to post `/packit build` in the PR to get a build.